KKA2/breakingblue/README.md

 - Pressing the down button will allow figure to phase through a wall
 - Figure floats upwards when encountering a border
 - Load text from file causes segfault (commented out usage in Level1 to prevent currently)
+- Figure teleports to end of tunnel if attempting to stand up during it.
+(Possible fix to modify so teleports back to start?)